 The second is of Benny Levin and his Orchestra, from 1952:

 The Zodiac 45s began in August 1957 with this release, on the newly revived Zodiac label.
 A new label design clearly derived from the earlier Zodiac 78 look.
-These were manufactured in Ponsonby, Auckland, and distributed by George Wooller’s G.A.
+These were manufactured in Ponsonby, Auckland, and distributed initially by Auckland company M. Wright and Co Ltd, then Pye's G.A.
 Wooller & Co.
-Ltd., a group that also included Pye, Festival Records, RCA and (after 1960) Allied International.
+Ltd., a group that also included Festival Records, RCA and (after 1960) Allied International.
+The records were pressed either at Green & Hall Ltd's Grey Lynn factory (in the old Laundry Building in Surrey Crescent, a plant owned by Eldred and Phil Stebbing until they sold it to G&H in 1953) or in Wellington at the Green & Hall plant in Miramar.
+The Auckland plant closed around 1970 and the Wellington one was purchased by Phonogram in 1974, and renamed Music Carriers Ltd. It was again renamed as PolyGram Record Service Ltd. in late 1978.

 In 1960 the label changed.
 Gone was the pronged centre (either four or three) and a new softer yellow was introduced.

 1961 saw the style of artist information change.
 Prior to that, the artist was identified as per the style on old 78s, with performers and vocalists, often in very small type.
 From 1961 the labels featured the main artist more – pop style – and the colour was a richer yellow.

 1963 saw the label that would define Zodiac until 1965, white with purple shadowed text.
 The catalogue number sat above the logo on the first releases.
 It first appeared on Anne Murphy's ' Back In Baby's Arms (Z45/1108):

 In late 1964 the catalogue number was moved under the logo, the white became a little less pure (probably the paper stock) and the shadow was made bolder (this darkening was an ongoing process until these labels disappeared in 1965):

 The Australian label from the same period.
 In Australia, Philips distributed Zodiac.
 This colour was on 9 singles released in 1964: